-Millions of Americans—more than one third of the population—are obese.
+Millions of Americans—more than one-third of the population—are obese.
 What many might not realize is that obesity is a serious risk factor for hospitalizations and complications from COVID-19.
 According to the Centers for Disease Control (CDC), obesity increases the risk of severe illness from COVID-19.
 Even those who are overweight but not categorized as obese may be at greater risk.
+This is why now is the time to start considering how protecting your workforce from obesity-related complications of COVID-19 is possible.
 The CDC lists the following as obesity–related risk factors in regard to COVID-19:

 - May triple the risk of hospitalizations